Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Careers and Employability

-With this MSc in Computing, you will be well prepared for a career in Computing, with the various types of graduate jobs available, and put your transferable skillset to practice.
+After studying this course, you will be well prepared for a career in Computing, with the various types of graduate jobs available, and put your transferable skillset to practice.

 Whether it be Web Development or IT, your knowledge and computing work experience will provide a strong portfolio as you enter into your profession of choice.
 When you graduate from this Computing degree, you will be able to embark upon a range of careers in the broad IT and Computing industry.